Gasunie and ThyssenGas sign an agreement for the first cross-border hydrogen transport infrastructure between the Netherlands and Germany

-Helmie Botter, Director Hydrogen Transport at Gasunie, explains: "The cross-border trade and transport of hydrogen is crucial for a well-functioning hydrogen market in north-west Europe.
-This agreement not only enables transport via our infrastructure between the Netherlands and Germany, but also to and from Denmark.
-We are striving to create an integrated hydrogen market and are working closely with our partner network operators to make cross-border transport as easy as possible."
+Helmie Botter, Director of Hydrogen Transport at Gasunie, explains: “Cross-border trade and transport of hydrogen is crucial for a well-functioning hydrogen market in north-western Europe.
+The agreement reached not only enables transport via our infrastructure between the Netherlands and Germany, but also to and from Denmark.
+We are striving to create an integrated hydrogen market and are working closely with our partner network operators to make cross-border transport as straightforward as possible.”

 Press release